jalessandrelli/jalessandrelli.github.io/readings.md

 ---
 **Upcoming readings and events:**

-- Thursday, 2/20 @ [The Museum of Russian Art,](https://tmora.org/) Minneapolis, MN, with Paula Cisewski.
-Hosted by [Rain Taxi Review of Books](https://www.raintaxi.com/jeff-alessandrelli-and-paula-cisewski/).

-- Saturday, 3/7 @ [La Villita Cafe,](https://www.facebook.com/events/480432339302325/) San Antonio, TX, with Annelyse Gelman, Sommer Browning, Johannes Göranssen and more/more/more.
-AWP.

-- Wednesday, 4/1- Sunday, 4/5 @ [Mission Creek Festival](http://missioncreekfestival.com/), Iowa City, IA, with a whole medley of other great writers/musicians/publishers

-- Thursday, 4/23 @ the University of Nebraska-Lincoln, Lincoln, NE, with Jim Reese.

-- Friday, 4/24 @ Omaha, NE (details TBA)

 - Friday, 6/5 @ the [Studio One Reading Series](https://studioonereadingseries.blogspot.com/), Oakland, CA, with other readers TBA

 - Monday, 6/22 @ the [Sacramento Poetry Center](http://www.sacramentopoetrycenter.com/), Sacramento, CA, with other readers TBA

+- Thursday, 9/17- Friday, 9/18 @ [Mission Creek Festival](http://missioncreekfestival.com/), Iowa City, IA, with a whole medley of other great writers/musicians/publishers

 **Deceased readings and events:**

+- ~~Thursday, 2/20 @ The Museum of Russian Art, Minneapolis, MN, with Paula Cisewski.
+Hosted by Rain Taxi Review of Books.~~

 - ~~Saturday, 1/25 @ Union Hall, Denver, CO, with Eric Baus, Kelly Krumrie, Joanna Howard and Ella Longpre~~